 Lesson 1: The Yellow Flag

-Here's I'm back behind a red car.
+In the first video, I'm some ways back behind a red car.
 Up ahead I spot a bit of dirt kicked up, meaning the red car dipped maybe one wheel off track.
 He slows a bit, and manages to stay in the center of the track.
 Now we're into the Carousel, a long couple of right hand turns that make one big sweeper.
 I keep looking up ahead and see I'm gaining, as well as spot another slow car just ahead of the red car.
 Coming out of the Carousel turn there's room to pass both cars on the right as we get onto the next straight, so away I go.

 A few laps later I get blacked flag for doing something wrong, so I go into the pits and admit I have no idea what I did wrong.
 They inform me I passed a car under yellow, so I believe them, and later review the film to see, and sure enough, that's what I did.
 Even though the one car was a little slow and kept control of their car, and the 2nd car I passed was slow anyway, it's still my job to spot those yellow flags and obey them.